open-contracting/cardinal-rs/docs/topics/settings.md

 ## File format

-The settings file is in INI format (don't worry: it's simple).
+The settings file is in INI format (don't worry – it's simple).

 The file is split into sections.
 A section starts with a name in square brackets, like this: